-Mural is an Irish incorporated limited company established in May 2017 as a shelf company and was recently de-shelved to hold Alkermes' oncology business in connection with the separation described in this information statement.
-Prior to completion of the separation and distribution, we intend to alter the legal status of Mural under Irish law to that of a public limited company by re-registering it as a public limited company and changing its name to Mural Oncology Public Limited Company.
+Mural is an Irish incorporated public limited company, which was established as a shelf company in May 2017 as a private company limited by shares and was recently de-shelved to hold Alkermes' oncology business in connection with the separation described in this information statement.
+On August 21, 2023 we altered the legal status of Mural under Irish law to that of a public limited company by re-registering it as a public limited company and changing its name to Mural Oncology plc.
 Prior to the separation, the oncology business was held and conducted within Alkermes.
 The contribution of the oncology business to Mural is expected to occur over a period of time prior to the distribution, and Mural will have no operations prior to such contribution.
-At the time of the distribution, the address of Mural's principal executive offices will be

-, Mural's telephone number will be

-.
-Mural will also maintain a website at
+At the time of the distribution, the address of Mural's principal executive offices will be , Mural's telephone number will be .
+Mural will also maintain a website at .

-.
 Information found on, or accessible through, Mural's website is not incorporated into, and does not form a part of, this information statement.